HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/index.md

 See the following topics for more information.

+-   **[Changing the DX Compose WebEngine URL](../manage/change_context_root_or_home.md)**  <!-- This document needs steps for executing via helm -->
+Learn how to change the WebEngine context root, home and personalized home values in your DX Compose deployment.
 -   **[Configuring LDAP](../manage/ldap_configuration.md)**
-Learn how to configure a Lightweight Directory Access Protocol (LDAP) registry in HCL DX on Liberty.
+Learn how to configure a Lightweight Directory Access Protocol (LDAP) registry in HCL DX Compose.
 -   **[DX Compose WebEngine configuration changes using overrides](../manage/configuration_changes_using_overrides.md)**
 Learn how to update the `server.xml` properties and how to configure the DX Compose WebEngine server using `configOverrideFiles`.
 -   **[Enabling Content Composer](enable_cc.md)**